gallantgoat/bookbot/README.md

 # bookbot
-My first command-line project in Python that does static analysis on text files/novels.
+My first command-line application in Python that does static analysis on text files/novels.